Substra/substra-documentation/docs/source/operations/getting-started.rst

 .. note::
    Before going further in these section, you should check the following points:
-    * Check the version of skaffold, helm and docker.
-For example, skaffold is released very often and sometime it introduces bugs, creating unexpected errors.
+    * Check the version of Skaffold, Helm and Docker.
+For example, Skaffold is released very often and sometime it introduces bugs, creating unexpected errors.
-    * Check the version of the different substra components:
+    * Check the version of the different Substra components:

       * if you are using a release you can use :ref:`the compatibility table <additional/release:Compatibility table>`.
       * if you are using the ``latest`` from main, check that you are up-to-date and see if there were any open issue in the repositories or any bugfixes in the latest commits.